-Make sure bucket is in the proper SAA within secondary containment.
+Step 3 Make sure bucket is in the proper SAA within secondary containment.

-Put waste in the bucket.
+Step 4 Put waste in the bucket.
 Wear proper PPE listed on the SDS.
 Ensure lid is placed back on the bucket.

-When the he bucket containing filters becomes full change the Accumulation Start Step 5 Date to the current date and turn it in to EQD within 72 hours, IAW the procedures listed in Chapter 4.
+When the bucket containing filters becomes full change the Accumulation Start Date to the current date and turn it in to EQD within 72 hours, IAW the procedures listed in Chapter 4.

-Step 6 Obtain a NEW closed-top, UN/NA-rated metal 55-gallon drum and required labels for accumulating the used solvent from EQD.
+Step 6 Obtain a NEW closed-top, UN/NA-rated metal or poly 55-gallon drum and required and required labels for accumulating the used solvent from EQD.

-Step 7 Mark the drum with words "Hazardous Waste," "Used Parts System Solvent," the Accumulation Start Date, a Flammable Liquid Hazard Class and the below GHS/OSHA labels upon adding first drop of solvent.
+Mark the drum with words "Hazardous Waste," "Used Parts System Solvent,"Accumulation Start Date, Class 9 Hazard Class label and GHS/OSHA label below.